juliabiro/expander/README.md

 apple-23-z
 ```

-You can specify 2 config files, with the flags`--generated-config` and `--custom-config` (the latter overwrites the former).
+You can specify 2 config files, with the flags`--generated-config` and `--custom-config`.
+They are both used, if there is a collision, the custom config overwites the generated.
 Instead of the flags, you can use the `EXPANDER_GENERATED_CONF` and `EXPANDER_CUSTOM_CONF` environment variables.

 The config files need to take the following format:
 ```